Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 - Method: POST
 - Use Cases: Adam selects a charging session slot.
-- Request: EV user requests charge worth specific amount in currency: [Example](../../../examples/ev_charging/v2/03_select/ev-charging-select.json)
+- Request: EV user requests charge worth specific KWH: [Example](../../../examples/ev_charging/v2/03_select/ev-charging-select.json)

 1. **beckn:orderItems:**
    1. Defines what the buyer has chosen to purchase or book — in this case, the EV charging service.
-   2. Each entry captures the specific charger (pe-charging-01) and quantity requested (5 kWh), representing the intended energy consumption for that session.
+   2. Each entry captures the specific charger (pe-charging-01) and quantity requested (2.5 kWh), representing the intended energy consumption for that session.
 2. **Beckn:fulfillment:**
    1. Describes the *intended charging session details* for scheduling and compatibility checks.
 3. **ev:starttime / ev:endtime:** Proposed charging window chosen by the user or system.